Build an agent with the ADK¶

 - best practices or patterns from previous projects

-Once the context has been provided, let the coding agent generate the project files.
+Once the context is in place, the coding tool generates the project files.

 -